 Shows a list of all threads currently running in Ersatz-11, and a brief description of each one.
 This command is mainly intended as a support aid when contacting D Bit for help.
-This command gives no meaningful output unless the system is emulating a multi-processor PDP-11.

 SHOW THROTTLE

 Shows the current status of the emulated CPU speed throttle.
 See the SET THROTTLE command for more information.